xLilia/CelularAutomataOpenGL_gpgpu/README.md

 # CelularAutomataEngine In OpenGL & C++

-small Celular automata engine for rule testing and system visualization.
+Small Celular automata engine for rule testing and system visualization.